jackpal/jackpal.github.io/_posts/2020-12-29-Web_Scraping-with-Swift-Soup.md

 2. The individual [Houseplant genus](https://en.wikipedia.org/wiki/Aglaonema)
 pages.

-Note: The process of studying a web page to understand how it is structured is called "reverse engineering".
+The process of studying a web page to understand how it is structured is called "reverse engineering".
 You are reversing the process that was used to create the web page.

-## The houseplant page
+## The Houseplant page

 1. Use the Chrome web browser to visit the [Houseplant](https://en.wikipedia.org/wiki/Houseplant) page.
 2. Choose View > Developer > View Source